HouseCrafter: Lifting Floorplans to 3D Scenes with 2D Diffusion Model: Details of Evaluation

-The layout evaluation protocol is the "inverse" of HouseCrater where we predict the top-down 2D bounding boxes of objects in the generated scene.
-The predicted 2D bounding boxes are then compared with 2D boxes from the given floorplan using mean Average Precision at the intersection-over-union threshold of 0.25, mAP@25.
-Specifically, we use ODIN~\cite{jain2024odin}, a 3D instance segmentation method that takes multi-view posed RGB-D images as input and predicts instance segmentation of the point cloud accumulated from input images.
+The floorplan evaluation protocol is the ``inverse" of HouseCrater where we predict the top-down 2D bounding boxes of objects in the generated scene and compare their consistency with the provided floorplan.
+Specifically, the detected 2D bounding boxes are compared with 2D boxes from the given floorplan using mean Average Precision at the intersection-over-union threshold of 0.25 (mAP@25).
+Here, we use ODIN~\citep{jain2024odin}, a 3D instance segmentation method that takes multi-view posed RGB-D images as input and predicts instance segmentation of the point cloud accumulated from input images.
 Then, top-down 2D boxes are extracted from the segmented instances.
 As a scene may have up to 2000 images based on its size, we cannot pass all the images to ODIN at once.
-Instead, these images are partitioned by room, we do segmentation per room.
+Instead, these images are grouped by room types and we do segmentation per room.
 This strategy does not affect the evaluation results since an object in the scene do not span in more than one room.
-We finetune ODIN on 3D-Front dataset to make the segmentation results more reliable since both HouseCrafter and CC3D are trained on this dataset.
+We finetune ODIN on 3D-Front dataset to make the segmentation results more reliable since both HouseCrafter and CC3D~\cite{bahmani2023cc3d} are trained on this dataset.